Rodrigo Saravia: Columbus Crew SC

 Savaria was one of 59 players invited to the 2016 MLS Combine in Fort Lauderdale, Florida.
 In the process, he became the first-ever Florida Gulf Coast player invited to the combine and only the third-ever Atlantic Sun player invited to the event since 2007.
 Columbus Crew SC, the MLS Cup 2015 runners-up, selected him with the 19th overall pick in the 2016 MLS SuperDraft following his performance at the MLS Combine.
 About the player, head coach Gregg Berhalter said, "He is very poised and controlled, a very smart, simple player, and very good technically.”
-Saravia was expected to fill a void left by out-of-contract Trinidad and Tobago international Kevan George.
-On 4 February 2016, it was announced that he had signed a professional contract with the club, becoming the 12th Guatemalan to sign for an MLS club in league history.
+On 4 February 2016, it was announced that he had signed a professional contract with the club.

 Saravia made his professional debut on 16 April 2016 in a 3–2 victory over New York City FC, coming on as a substitute for Mohammed Saeid in the 90+5'.
 He appeared in the next three games for Crew SC, coming off the bench as a midfielder.
 On 21 May, Saravia made his first professional appearance as a center back, replacing Gastón Sauro in the 35th minute of a scoreless draw with Toronto FC.
 In Crew SC's next match, against Real Salt Lake on 28 May, Saravia earned his first start for Columbus.
 He played the full 90 minutes at center back as Crew SC picked up a 4–3 victory.
 It would mark his only start of the season.
 After his return from loan, Saravia made two more appearances for Crew SC, coming off the bench against New England Revolution on 20 August and against Orlando City on 17 September.
 He finished his first season with Columbus having made 10 appearances on the season, nine coming off the bench.
+"I lacked speed in my game" Saravia recalled.

 On 2 March 2017, Crew SC announced that they were sending Saravia on loan to IK Frej.
-While on loan, his number 19 shirt was given to Kekuta Manneh, who the club acquired in a trade from Vancouver Whitecaps FC.
 Saravia spent the entire 2017 season on loan in Sweden, and did not return to Columbus until after the roster freeze, making him unable to appear in the postseason.

-On 1 December 2017, Columbus announced that they had declined Saravia's contract option, ending his two-year stay in the black and gold.
-His departure, along with Marshall Hollingsworth also having his option declined, meant that none of Crew SC's five draft picks in the 2016 MLS SuperDraft remained with the team for the 2018 season.
-Saravia finished his career in Columbus having made 12 appearances across all competitions.
+In December 2017, Columbus announced that they had declined Saravia's contract option, ending his two-year stay in Columbus, finishing with 12 appearances across all competitions.